Frequently Asked Questions (FAQs) for Tustin Connect K-8

 When can students enroll?

 Due to limited space in the program, it is recommended to start the enrollment process between March-June prior to the school year you are seeking enrollment.
 Enrollment is ongoing, so students can enroll throughout the summer or transfer to Tustin Connect at anytime during the school year if there is space.
-Students can also transfer back to their school of residence at anytime if they feel that Tustin Connect is not fully meeting their needs.

 How do I enroll?